d3b4g/leonids/_posts/zerologon.md

 - **CVE-2021-26857:** exploitation can be detected via the Windows Application event logs
 - **CVE-2021-27065:** exploitation can be detected via Exchange log files

-Microsoft Exchange server team released a script for checking HAFNIUM indicators of compromise.
+Microsoft Exchange server team released a script for checking exchange server indicators of compromise.
 You can find the tool from here
 [IOC's detection tool](https://github.com/microsoft/CSS-Exchange/tree/main/Security)

 #### Mitigations:

 Microsoft has release out of band security updates for the following versions of exchange server
 - Exchange Server 2013
 - Exchange Server 2016
 - Exchange Server 2019